Daniel-Schell-29/AVR-Assembler-Blinker-Arduino/README.md

 # Arduino-LED-blink-pattern-assembly-
 This project implements a simple LED-sequence on an Arduino Uno R3 using the AVR-Assembler Language.
-My goal was to get a deeper understanding of the internal workings of the Processor without the assistance of modern libaries or languages.
+My goal was to get a deeper understanding of the internal workings of the Processor without the assistance of modern libraries or languages.

 ## What It Does